Yates Mavrik Insect & Mite Spray Concentrate

 When harvesting eggplants, picking early is always better than waiting, to stop the fruit getting too bitter.
 When the fruit develops glossy skin and deepens in colour, lightly press a thumbnail into the eggplant…if it springs back immediately, it’s not quite ripe yet.
 If it leaves a slight mark on the skin, it’s ready to pick.

 Be gentle when harvesting eggplants, to avoid bruising the fruit.
-Cut or snip the stem just above the green calyx on top of the fruit (and watch out for thorns).
+Cut or snip the stem just above the green calyx on top of the fruit (and watch out for thorns on spiny varieties).

 Keep harvesting frequently to promote more fruiting.